-- Our role is to assist YOU in becoming an employer of your own care workers.
-This includes assisting in vetting them for employment, paying, and deducting taxes. - YOU set the wages of your employee, based on your allocated CDASS budget, your needs and preferences, in line with the states' Direct Care Worker base wage (currently \$15.75 per hour; \$17.29 for Denver Members). - YOU are in control.
-As an employer, you also have statetax, federal tax, unemployment taxes, sick time, FAMLI, and workers' compensation insurance costs to pay.
+- Our role is to assist YOU become an employer of your own care workers.
+This includes assisting in vetting them for employment, paying, and deducting taxes. - YOU set the wages of your employee, based on your allocated CDASS budget, your needs and preferences, in line with the states' minimum wage (currently \$11.10 per hour). - YOU are in control.
+As an employer, you also have state and federal tax and workers' insurance costs to pay.
+Insurance protects you and cover your worker(s) if they become ill or are injured in performing their duties for you.
 Our role is to ensure ALL the correct and appropriate deductions are taken. - We know Colorado.
-Our experience in ensuring the right taxation levels and our ability to secure lower rates of workers' compensation insurance costs versus our competitors means one thing: Lower costs for YOU. - Your employee may ALSO qualify for a tax exemption in CO based on their family relationship to YOU.
+Our experience in ensuring the right taxation levels and ability to secure lower rates of workers' insurance costs versus newer and smaller incoming financial management service providers, means one thing: Lower costs for YOU. - Your employee may ALSO qualify for a tax exemption in CO based on their family relationship to YOU.